HyagoOliveira/UISystem/README.md

     Popups.Dialogue.Show(
         message: "Are you sure?",
         title: "Quitting the game",
         onConfirm: QuitGame,    // Action to execute when confirming the quit
         onCancel: GoToMainMenu  // Action to execute when canceling the quit );
 }

 private void ShowLocalizedQuitGameDialogue()
 {
     Popups.Dialogue.Show(
         tableId: "LoadMenu",            // A localization Table with this name must exist in the project.
         messageId: "confirm_message",   // The message id inside the localization table.
         titleId: "delete_title",        // The title id inside the localization table.
         onConfirm: QuitGame,
         onCancel: GoToMainMenu
     );
 }
 ```

->Note: For the above example, a [Popups](/Runtime/Popups/Popups.cs) instance should be instantiated into your current/dependency scene.
+>Note: For the above example, a [Popups](/Runtime/Popups/Popups.cs) instance should be instantiated into your current/dependency Scene.

-Finally, you can close the popup by using the its own Cancel button or the Navigation Cancel from the keyboard (Esc button) or gamepad (East button).

 ### Confirmation Popup

-Similar to Dialogue Popup but with only a Confirm button.
+Similar to Dialogue Popup but with only a Confirmation button.

 ![Confirmation Popup](/Docs~/ConfirmationPopup.png)